inkstitch/pyembroidery/README.md

 ---
 Stitch is taken to mean move_position(x,y), needle_strike.
 Jump is taken to mean move_position(x,y), block_needle_bar.
 In those orders.
 If a format takes stitch to mean needle_strike, move_position(x,y) in that order.
 The encoder will may insert an extra jump in to avoid stitching an unwanted element.

+Note: This is true for sequin_eject too.
+DST files are the only currently supported format with sequins and they use dx,dy then command.
+But, note the sequin is ejected at the destination of the dx dy.
+It will move, then sequin eject is the assumed order.
+It is also the DST order.

 ---